XiaoxiaoRen-Xx/Xxszdhbczzz/final-project-part-three.md

 ## Final design decisions
-> You can specifically break out your design decisions here, or include it under *Changes made since Part II* and delete this section.
-Talk about the design decisions you had to make along the way, and reflect on anything in particular that stands out to you that you learned working through the process.
-Include any other information that helps round out your data story.

 **Balancing data and storytelling for better engagement** Instead of just listing facts, I structured the content as a journey.
 It starts with common weight loss myths, explains why extreme dieting fails, and then provides abetter, science-backed solution.
 This approach makes the information more engaging and easier to follow.
 Making it feel more like a story rather than just a report.